1-month Case study, Royal College of Art, 2024

 However, the issue of pricing is merely a symptom; the real problem lies in the mismatch between demand and value.

+Q2: What do those users really need?
 How to keep their curious users while building healthy habits?

 Like a lot of comments we found on the internet, Matt, one of our interviewees, who left ZOE after 4 months, is a big fan of personalised nutrition.
 “I like the idea,” he said, “but honestly, I don’t have time to log everything I eat.”